Nov 1, 2005

 Rich is Beautiful

-Affluence is not an evil to be belittled but it is a good that the West is fortunate to have attained, and that is increasingly benefiting the rest of the world.
+Affluence is not an evil to be belittled, but a good that the West is fortunate to have attained, and that is benefiting the rest of the world.

 Wealth, lots of it and widely available, is lovely and good.
 Mass affluence has been desired for centuries and is desired now, where and when we have it, and even more when and where we don’t.
 Yet it has few defenders.
 Most right-wingers take it as self-evident that wealth is good and haven’t bothered with the idea that it might be a problem.
 The left used just to dislike the way wealth was created and spread but has now outflanked the right with new charges.
 A recent spate of leftish books, and the Zeitgeist of liberal opinion, has it that capitalism has invaded our minds and made us live a life that is driving us half mad.
 Capitalism is, of course, trying to get us to be avid consumers, but the real harm caused to modern people stems from the “anxiety industry” and its new branch office, the “status anxiety industry.”
 Those industries come from a pseudo-dissident culture, which denigrates nearly everything that is valuable, including mass affluence, wealth creation, and the political and legal structures that help create wealth and preserve many other important liberties.
 One of its dislikes is globalization.
 (I say “pseudo-dissident” because these critics are at the heart of academia and journalism; they are as much a part of the mainstream, mortgage-holding, pension-owning mass affluent as the rest of us.)